How I Stopped Being a Victim

 Traductions disponibles : 🇫🇷 Français

 I have to tell you… tonight, I testified on the Ligne de Coeur, a radio show on RTS.
 After a pleasant movie outing, I got back in my car and turned on the radio.
 I then heard testimonies on this subject that particularly touches me: Narcissistic Perverts.
-Given the number of calls and messages, I see how much this subject is burning and current.
-So, I’ve decided tonight to share my testimony here.
+Given the number of calls and messages, I realize how burning and topical the subject is.
+So, I’m taking the decision, tonight, to share my testimony here.

 [I’m going back to the beginning of this article.
-I’ve been writing it for a good hour now, and I realize how extensive what I have to say on this subject is.
-So I’ll be writing several articles in the coming days.
-This will be the first in the series.]
+I’ve been writing it for a good hour now, and I realize how extensive what I have to say on the subject is.
+I will therefore write several articles in the coming times.
+This one will be the first in the series.]

 I already wrote some time ago an article on the subject on the blog that bears my name.
 You can read it if you feel like it.
-It might be redundant with the content of this article, which I don’t know anything about yet, since I’m creating it.
+It may be redundant to the content of this article which I still know nothing about, because I’m creating it.

-In July 2013, after two years of mourning my last relationship following a very painful breakup, I came to the conclusion that my ex was a person with narcissistic perverse behavior.
+In July 2013, after two years of mourning my last relationship after a very painful breakup, I came to the conclusion that my ex was a person with narcissistic pervert behavior.
 It was on this occasion that I discovered that my boss at the time was also one.
 It was a shock.
 What am I saying, a real tsunami.
 This feeling that it would never change.
-That year after year, encounter after encounter, I would continue to run into this type of person.
-Fortunately, I had had two years to prepare myself.
-And it’s probably no coincidence that it was at this moment that light was shed on my condition as a victim of people with narcissistic perverse behavior.
+That year after year, encounter after encounter, I would continue to come across this type of person.
+Fortunately, I had had two years to prepare.
+And it’s probably not a coincidence that it was at that moment that the light was shed on my condition as a victim of people with narcissistic pervert behavior.

 However, we must go back a few years earlier to discover the beginning of my journey.
-One day in 2011, shortly after my breakup, while I was walking through the aisles of a bookstore, I came face to face with a book that literally jumped into my arms.
-Its title was « I Think Too Much – How to Channel This Invasive Mind » 1).
+One day in 2011, shortly after my breakup, while I was wandering through the aisles of a bookstore, I came face to face with a book that literally jumped into my arms.
+Its title was « I Think Too Much – How to channel this invasive mind » 1).
 You should know that I was already questioning my intelligence.
 Self-taught, I had a successful career in IT.
 At 22, I was managing a team.
-At 24, I was the quality guarantor for support at a multinational, world number one in its field.
-I had conversations with foreign managers twice my age who managed huge teams, and my task was to dictate their actions for the benefit of our Swiss clients.
+At 24, I was the quality guarantor for support at a multinational company, number one worldwide in its field.
+I had conversations with foreign managers twice my age who managed huge teams, and my task was to dictate their actions for the good of our Swiss clients.
 I was then unable to understand, to realize my accomplishments.
-All of this seemed mundane to me, trivial, within everyone’s reach.
+All this seemed banal to me, trivial, within everyone’s reach.
 Today, I know that at that moment, I was already under the influence of a narcissistic pervert at work.

 Over time, I often had the impression of being out of step with others, of understanding better, faster, and I happened to ask my psychiatrist at the time, Valérie Le Goff-Cubilier, at a time when she still spoke little about her subject of predilection today – and who would publish in 2013 a book on the subject that concerns us 2) – if I was « more intelligent » than average or if I had a superiority complex.
 Having other things to work on, this subject was not explored at the time.

-Reading it, I recognized myself page after page.
-It brought me answers about my functioning, about the gap I had felt since I was a child.
-This is truly where my personal work began.
-It was reading this book that everything that would happen within me in the following years was initiated.
-And it was in this journey that in 2013, I became aware of my position as a victim.
+As I read it, I recognized myself page after page.
+It gave me answers about my functioning, about the gap I had felt since I was a child.
+It’s truly there that my personal work began.
+It was reading this book that everything that would happen in me in the following years was initiated.
+And it’s in this journey that in 2013, I became aware of my position as a victim.

 If I’m telling you all this, it’s because it’s important in relation to what happened next.
 So let’s go back to August 2013.
 I had barely mourned my relationship.
-I realized on this same occasion that I was a victim of a narcissistic pervert at work, and of course, I then took the measure of the repetition of a pattern in my life.
-I decided from then on: « Never again ».
-The day after this realization, I contacted Dr. le Goff-Cubilier and warned her of my desire to work on the subject.
+I realized on this same occasion that I was the victim of a narcissistic pervert at work, and of course, I then took the measure of the repetition of a pattern in my life.
+I then decided: « Never again ».
+The day after this realization, I contacted Doctor Le Goff-Cubilier and warned her of my willingness to work on the subject.
 However, it’s important to understand what subject we’re talking about: the subject is not « narcissistic perverts ».
 The subject is « the victim of narcissistic perverts ».
 Me.
-Because I understood that it was me, and only me who could question myself.
+Because I understood that it was me, and me alone who could question myself.

 Then began intensive work for three months.
-Dr. Le Goff referred me for the occasion to a colleague psycho-pedagogue, and he, as I like to say, gave me slaps with pedagogy for three months.
+Doctor Le Goff referred me for the occasion to a colleague psycho-pedagogue, and he, as I like to say, gave me slaps with pedagogy for three months.
 This is where all the « preparation » work from 2011 to 2013 was essential.
-Indeed, since I was in a period of reconstruction, since I had become aware that I had a large share of responsibility in being a victim, I was ready to hear truths that I probably could never have supported a few years earlier.
+Indeed, as I was in a period of reconstruction, as I had become aware that I had a large part of responsibility in being a victim, I was ready to hear truths that I probably could never have supported a few years before.
 I would like to share with you two of these truths.
-Two truths that were the most difficult for me to hear, welcome and accept:
+Two truths that were for me the most difficult to hear, to welcome and to accept:

 During an interview, while we had been discussing for a while, the psycho-pedagogue looked at me and said:

-« Mr. Sissaoui, your ego is significantly more excessive than that of your narcissistic pervert boss ».
+« Mr. Sissaoui, your ego is clearly more excessive than that of your narcissistic pervert boss ».

 I was speechless… stunned… knocked out.
 I didn’t understand where he was going with this.
-Yet, I was facing a professional whose goal was to make me aware of my responsibility.
-Taking time to recover, I looked at him and urged:
+However, I was facing a professional whose goal was to make me aware of my responsibility.
+Time to recover, I looked at him and urged:

 « On this one, you’re going to have to elaborate! ».

-That’s when he threw a truth at me that I am still unable to invalidate today:
+That’s when he hit me with a truth that I am still unable to invalidate today:

-« You are so sure that you are right, you are so convinced that you are doing right that you hold on at all costs.
-You hold on with all your strength convinced that one day it will have to be recognized.
+« You are so sure that you are right, you are so convinced that you are doing right that you cling at all costs.
+You cling with all your strength convinced that one day it will have to be recognized.
 Meanwhile, they can do anything to you.
 Push you around, hit you, destroy you.
-It doesn’t matter: you’re right, and you won’t let go, whatever you suffer ».
+No matter: you are right, and you won’t let go, whatever you suffer ».

 That day, I left my interview completely destabilized.
 He was right.
 Taking the measure of this truth was very painful.
 Another day, while I was firmly clinging to the fact that my boss was a narcissistic pervert and therefore I was his victim, he told me: